flokk.

 Restaurante Veladouro in Pinhão

 This local riverside restaurant in Pinhão serves straightforward grilled meats and fish with house wine and river views at very reasonable prices for the quality.
-It is unfussy and welcoming, which ma
+It is unfussy and welcoming, which makes it a reliable lunch option for families who have been hiking around vineyards all morning.

 food_and_drink